 This is Clary’s first meeting with the Shadowhunters, warriors dedicated to ridding the earth of demons.
 It’s also her first encounter with Jace, a Shadowhunter who looks a little like an angel and acts a lot like a jerk.
 Within twenty-four hours Clary is pulled into Jace’s world with a vengeance, when her mother disappears and Clary herself is attacked by a demon.
 But why would demons be interested in ordinary mundanes like Clary and her mother?
 And how did Clary suddenly get the Sight?
 The Shadowhunters would like to know…

-The City of Bones is a novel I pondered reading for a long time.
-I was hesitant to read it because of the hype and hesitant to read it in case it did not live up to my expectations.
+The City of Bones is a novel I pondered reading for a long time; I was hesitant to read this novel because the praise and hype was and is still massive so I was hesitant to read it in case it did not live up to my expectations.
 Upon finishing this novel I have to tell all of you lovely readers that I LOVED this novel; it exceeded my expectations and was definitely worth the hype!
 I am now proud to say that I am one of the many legions of fans of Cassandra Clare and am in awe of the beautiful world she has created, I am so happy to finally be a fan of this book and become a proud Shadowhunter!
 I am sure the majority of you lovely readers know all about this book and its series but in case you don’t then here is a brief synopsis of mine!

-Our novel begins with our fifteen-year-old protagonist Clary Fray as she goes to the Pendemonium Club with her best friend, Simon Lewis.
-Inside the club she sees a blue haired boy and a black haired girl sneak into a storeroom, pursued by two other boys; one armed with what appears to be a knife.
-She soon sends Simon for help but she cannot wait so she follows the group into the storeroom – which is very risky behaviour Clary!
+Our novel begins with our fifteen-year-old protagonist Clary Fray as she goes to the Pandemonium Club with her best friend, Simon Lewis.
+Inside the club, she sees a blue haired boy and a black haired girl sneaks into a storeroom, pursued by two other boys; one armed with what appears to be a knife.
+She soon sends Simon for help but she cannot wait so she follows the group into the storeroom – which is very risky behavior, Clary!
 Sorry, my mum side is coming out! – where she witnesses the blue haired ‘boy’ being killed and then she witnesses him vanish from the room.
 She is told by the people in that room that demons “return to their home dimensions when they die”.
-Simon then enters the storeroom with the bouncer in tow and questions why she is there alone; and realising no one else can see the others, she mumbles an apology feeling very confused and shook up.
+Simon then enters the storeroom with the bouncer in tow and questions why she is there alone, and realizing no one else can see the others, she mumbles an apology feeling very confused and shook up.

 I think I should stop my synopsis here because I am getting way too carried away.
 See!
 This is what this novel does to you, it takes over your thought processes and all you can do is surrender to its beauty.
 What I can tell you though that the rest of the novel focuses on Clary discovering herself, a relationship, the finding of her mother and the mysterious Mortal Cup which people, good and bad so desperately want.

 Our other main character Jace was a delight and I was surprised by this!
-I had heard many things about him before reading this novel and heard that the Mortal Instruments fandom were obsessed so I did, to my shame dread reading about him.
-I thought that he was going to be a jerk in all honesty but instead he was a very fun character who brought some much needed humour to the novel.
+I had heard many things about him before reading this novel and heard that the Mortal Instruments fandom was obsessed so I did, to my shame dread reading about him.
+I thought that he was going to be a jerk in all honesty but instead he was a very fun character who brought some much-needed humor to the novel.
 Plus Jace and Simon were the perfect comedy duo and I laughed so much reading about them and their squabbles.
 This next paragraph contains a spoiler so you have been warned fellow book lovers!
 Spoiler.

 When we found out that Jace and Clary were brother and sister I was shocked and a little taken a back why the author ever included this.
-I fell sorry for them because they loved each other before they found out the news so I am just very shocked that Clare even included this considering this book is Young Adult and 13 year-old’s read it.
-I have heard that this whole situation is sorted out as the novels progress but still this is pretty shocking no?!
+I feel sorry for them because they loved each other before they found out the news so I am just very shocked that Clare even included this considering this book is Young Adult and 13-year-old’s read it.
+I have heard that this whole situation is sorted out as the novels progress but still, this is pretty shocking no?!
 What do you think of this?
 Let me know in the comments below!
 Spoiler Free

 As always thank you so much for reading book lovers!
 Comment below all those wonderful thoughts of yours and let me know whether you have read the novel or if you would like to!
 Also, for the people who have read the novel could you please tell me whether it is worth continuing the series?
 I have heard that it is not so great from this point onward’s so please let me know fellow book lovers!